Conversations of the Golden Empires: Modern Discoveries of an Ancient Land

 Australian Museum Chief Scientist, Prof. Kris Helgen, and our guest expert in Andean archaeology, Dr Jacob Bongers, dive into the fascinating realm of Incan and Pre-Columbian Peru, exploring the region's vertical landscape and unearthing the archaeological secrets within.

-Join us for this exciting discussion, hosted by ABC Radio National's Natasha Mitchell, as we uncover how Peru's astounding biodiversity helped to shape the lives of its ancient peoples.
+Join us for this exciting discussion, led by host of ABC Radio National's Big Ideas, Natasha Mitchell, as we uncover how Peru's astounding biodiversity helped to shape the lives of its ancient peoples.

 Professor Kris Helgen